holymacaroni89/Music-Feelings-Annotation/SPECIFICATION.md

 -   **Implementation**: `services/geminiService.ts`
 -   **Process**:
     1. The audio waveform is summarized into a compact text format.
-    2. This summary, along with lyrics fetched from Genius, is sent to the `gemini-2.5-flash` model.
+    2. This summary, along with the rich `songContext` string fetched from Genius (which now includes line-by-line annotations), is sent to the `gemini-2.5-flash` model.
-    3. A detailed system prompt instructs the AI to act as an MIR/MER expert.
+    3. A detailed system prompt instructs the AI to act as an MIR/MER expert and to leverage all parts of the provided context (metadata, general annotations, lyrics, and line-specific interpretations) for a deeper analysis.
     4. A strict `responseSchema` is used to guarantee the output is a valid JSON containing a list of `MerSuggestion` objects.
 -   **Output**: A rich set of suggestions including `time`, `valence`, `arousal`, `intensity`, `confidence`, a `reason` for the suggestion, and predictions for `gems`, `trigger`, and `sync_notes`.